Brooks Mountains Range, ANWR, Alaska

 A flowing stream and tiny waterfall, near the Marsh Fork River, Brooks Mountain Range, ANWR, Arctic National Wildlife Refuge, Alaska.
 Please click the thumbnail to view a larger version of the photo.

 The trip was fantastic, thanks to some great weather, very few mosquitoes, good food and a really, really great group of folks.
 I wish had more time to write about the trip, and post a few more photos, but I just got back in last night and am leaving tomorrow morning for an 8 day backpacking trip in Wrangell-St. Elias National Park.
-Until then, I hope you like this photo of the Brooks Range, ANWR.
+Until then, I hope you like this photo of the Brooks Range in the north.
+No place like it.

 Cheers